pfarnach/BakersDozen/README.md

 Baker's Dozen was created by [Pat Farnach](http://patfarnach.com) for a better, more carbo-loaded web.

 Also, I acknowledge that this is an April Fool's Day joke and the only work I did to make this was recalculating the column width's and the column offset's margins.
-[Dave Gamache](https://twitter.com/dhg) is the real hero, I'm just a shitty baker.
+All the real work was done by [Dave Gamache](https://twitter.com/dhg) and Baker's Dozen is just a cheap rip-off of Skeleton.

+Check out <http://getskeleton.com> for documentation, details, and the real thing.